Kedjian/kedjian/README.md

 - 📌 Pronouns are he/him, yet refer to me anyhow you desire,
 - 🦎 Geek beyond point of no return,
 - 📫 Reach me through o.mat.makowski@gmail.com,
-- 🌿 Currently learning C#, a beginner programmer,
+- 🌿 Currently learning C#,
 - 👨🏻‍🎓 Computer Science Engineer student.
 <!--
 **Kedjian/Kedjian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.